-Bogsnorkelling World Championships 2023, Llanwrtyd Wells, Mid Wales
+Bogsnorkelling World Championships 2024, Llanwrtyd, Mid Wales

-Like many of history's greatest ideas, the World Bogsnorkelling Championship was initially conceived in a pub.
-Specifically, the Neuadd Arms in Llanwrtyd Wells, a small town in the Mid Wales uplands.
 This unorthodox event is an unmissable part of our sporting calendar.
 But don't take our word for it.
 Lonely Planet described it as one of the world's top 50 'must-do' experiences.

 More than three decades since its inception, the event now attracts competitors from as far afield as Sweden, Germany, the Czech Republic and even Australia.

-Image of two people wearing snorkels and masks
+two people wearing snorkels and masks.

 bogsnorkeller and crowd watching.

-Bogsnorkelling championships Llanwrtyd Wells, Mid Wales
+Bogsnorkelling championships Llanwrtyd, Mid Wales

 Time in the trench

 There's a choice of options if you fancy competing for one of the most prestigious (in our view) titles in international sport.
 There’s the gruelling Bog Triathlon, which starts with an eight mile run, followed by a 12 mile mountain bike ride and ends with a length of the 60-yard bog trench.
-There's also a bit-size version which features a three-mile run and six-mile ride – plus the obligatory dip in the bog – which is ideal for younger and less hardened competitors.
+There's also a bite-size version which features a three-mile run and six-mile ride – plus the obligatory dip in the bog – which is ideal for younger and less hardened competitors.

 For those less inclined to take the plunge, there's the option to simply enjoy the fun with a local ale, while watching other people get stinky.